 - 7.14 Crossrail is not included in the above analysis but this will provide additional rail capacity into Paddington and Liverpool Street from 2017/18 onwards.
 In theory, Crossrail will provide a peak hour capacity of 15,000 passengers into Paddington and 36,000 passengers into Liverpool Street (based on provisional capacity of 1,500 passengers per train).
 However, some of this capacity is a substitution for existing Great Western/Heathrow and Great Eastern/West Anglia services.
 Also, Crossrail will provide relief to London Underground services as much as to National Rail services. - 7.15 A Crossrail station in Kensal will assist delivery, although it is not contained within the legislation.
 It will also be key to unlocking the site. - 7.16 Rail and tube upgrades will provide most of the increase in public transport capacity to 2028.
 Transport for London expects to operate an additional 8% bus kilometres by 2018 but is projecting a 40% increase in patronage by 2028 across London.
-The intention seems to be to bridge this gap by a more efficient distribution of services, with capacity switched to more popular routes. - 7.17 A strategic review of bus services in London is commencing in 2009 and only after this has reported will it be possible to gauge the extent to which current investment plans are adequate. - 7.18 The current investment plans to add significant additional public transport capacity but leaves several residual problems or issues.
+The intention seems to be to bridge this gap by a more efficient distribution of services, with capacity switched to more popular routes. - 7.17 The current investment plans to add significant additional public transport capacity but leaves several residual problems or issues.
 Post-2018 and towards 2028 further capacity increases will be required but, at present, no firm proposals exist.
-The main investment priorities from this analysis are considered to be as follows: - More targeted traffic management measures to alleviate congestion hotspots in the Borough. - Extension of LUL congestion relief programme to stations e.g South Kensington, High Street Kensington - Possible further extensions to the DLR to Charing Cross and Victoria. - Crossrail 2 Chelsea to Hackney line (although funding in unlikely to become available until 2025 but this remains be within the current LDF plan periods). - Interchange improvements at stations, e.g. Earls Court Station and West Brompton. - Public realm improvements at locations identified in Central London Pedestrian Study. - More positive measures to assist cyclists, including priority measures and cycle hire schemes

-- It is important that future transport strategies for each mode are closely linked. - 7.19 Finally, there is a need for TfL to be more specific with planning authorities by identifying specific sites to safeguard for forthcoming transport schemes rather than non-specifically directing them to safeguard sites but without identifying where.
+The main investment priorities from this analysis are considered to be as follows: - More targeted traffic management measures to alleviate congestion hotspots in the Borough. - Extension of LUL congestion relief programme to stations e.g South Kensington, High Street Kensington - Possible further extensions to the DLR to Charing Cross and Victoria. - Crossrail 2 Chelsea to Hackney line (although funding in unlikely to become available until 2025 but this remains be within the current LDF plan periods). - Interchange improvements at stations, e.g. Earls Court Station and West Brompton. - Public realm improvements at locations identified in Central London Pedestrian Study. - More positive measures to assist cyclists, including priority measures and cycle hire schemes - It is important that future transport strategies for each mode are closely linked. - 7.18 Finally, there is a need for TfL to be more specific with planning authorities by identifying specific sites to safeguard for forthcoming transport schemes rather than non-specifically directing them to safeguard sites but without identifying where.